Radi85/Comment/docs/source/Web API.rst

 ::

-   $ curl -X POST -u USERNAME:PASSWORD -H "Content-Type: application/json" "http://localhost:8000/api/comments/ID/react/REACTION_TYPE/
+   $ curl -X POST -u USERNAME:PASSWORD -H "Content-Type: application/json" "$BASE_URL/api/comments/ID/react/REACTION_TYPE/

-PS: As in the UI, clicking the **liked** button will remove the reaction => unlike the comment.
+PS: This endpoint is for toggling the reaction as in the UI, clicking the **liked** button will remove the reaction => unlike the comment.
 This behaviour is performed when repeating the same post request.

 **6- Report a comment**